abid365/python_mini_games/README.md

-# python_mini_games
+# 👋 Hey Everyone,
-Python-based mini projects that include small cli games and other cli-based project functionalities.
+This is a Python-based mini-game project.
+The games show results in traditional cli form 🤠.
+You can run these games online via replit or you can clone this repo and run on your local device.
+The choice is yours dear fellow programmers 🍩.

 ## How to start this project?
 - Clone this repo
 - Go to your ide and select your preferred interpreter